minhtran241/minhtran.com/README.md

 Feel free to use this website as a reference, for inspiration, or as a template, following the provided license.
 You can access the source code to customize it to your needs.

-If you find this website helpful, please consider leaving a rating. 😎👍🏻
+If you find this website helpful, please consider leaving a rating.

-If you have any questions, suggestions, or anything else, don't hesitate to reach out to me! 🧑‍💻
+If you have any questions, suggestions, or anything else, don't hesitate to contact me!
 <br /><br />

 ## Tech Stack